 A Partner's Support - The Secret Key to Breastfeeding Success

-a.
-Support out and about looks like this: If mom is comfortable doing it, you will support her as she does.
+- Support, while out and about, looks like this: If mom is comfortable doing it, you will support her as she does.
 She has every right to breastfeed in public or nurse her baby at your parent’s house and by standing up for her if she is questioned, you reinforce that what she is doing is best.

-c.
-Brag about her.
+- Brag about her.
 Everyone in a relationship likes to hear how awesome they are!
 Tell your friends, her family, and your family what a great job she is doing, how amazing she is, and how proud of her you are!
-Feeding is one of the most important things for a new baby.
-There are so many things that partners can do to support mom and baby as they venture into this new territory.
-The most important thing is to show her you care and tell her how much you love watching her parent your baby.
-You have the biggest role to play in making sure that mom and baby get off to a strong start with breastfeeding!

 *Nanobébé is thrilled to welcome guest bloggers.
 The views and opinions represented in these blog posts belong solely to the guest blogger and are not the legal responsibility of the company.
 The owner of this blog makes no representations as to the accuracy or completeness of the information provided by the guest blogger and will not be held liable for any errors or omissions of information nor for the availability of this information.

 Christiana Stoltzfus has been a doula since 2011.
 She is married with three daughters and resides in Lancaster, Pennsylvania.